 Flutter vs Xamarin: summary

 Straight up: all cross-platform solutions, such as Xamarin and Flutter, are still being developed.
 Yet, one thing is sure: applications created with cross-platform frameworks are closer than ever to achieving a native-like experience in terms of coding and performance.
 And that is the main reason for its non-stop growing popularity.
 Cross-platform gradually becomes the most influential technological concept in application development.
 Hence, getting familiar with the most basic yet noteworthy frameworks (such as Xamarin and Flutter) is now critical.

 But let’s get to the point.
 We’ve already done a SWOT analysis for both Flutter and Xamarin.
-So it’s time to briefly summarise and answer the initial question: which framework, Xamarin vs Flutter, is the better business choice?
+So it’s time to briefly summarise and answer the initial question: which mobile app development framework is a better choice?
 For which digital products should you use Flutter, and for which, Xamarin?

 Xamarin vs Flutter: which framework is better

 Compared to Flutter, Xamarin is a mature framework frequently chosen by enterprises looking to enter the mobile market swiftly.
 Why?

 Large companies opt for tools from their tech stacks or portfolios for financial and organizational reasons, such as already-owned enterprise licenses for Microsoft products.
 Additionally, enterprises frequently have in-house .NET developers eager to work in a well-known stack.
 Taking it under consideration, Xamarin certainly might be a good choice.

 What about Flutter?
 The cross-platform software development kit developed by Google allows the creation of far more versatile solutions.
 One shared codebase enabling you to reach your clients in multiple ways?
 Checked!
 Captivating, strongly personalized mobile, web, and desktop applications developed at once?
 Checked!